TR-Sudo/TR-Sudo/README.md

 Software Development
 -----------------------------

-Hi, as a recent Computer Science honors graduate, I am eager to gain experience and demonstrate my skills in software development.
+Hi, as a recent computer science honors graduate, I am eager to gain experience and demonstrate my skills in software development.
 Please feel free to contact me at t.rashid489@gmail.com or connect with me on LinkedIn through direct messaging.

 * 🌍  I'm based in Greater Toronto Area
 * ✉️  You can contact me at [T.Rashid489@gmail.com](mailto:T.Rashid489@gmail.com)